doc4d/docs/docs/WritePro/user-legacy/handling-tables.md

 ### Table formula object

-When used in a formula within the table, the [`This`](../commands/this.md) keyword gives access to additional [expressions using This](../managing-formulas.md#formula-context-object), according to the context:
+When used in a formula within the table, the [`This`](../commands/this.md) keyword gives access to additional [expressions](../managing-formulas.md#formula-context-object), according to the context:

 | **Context**     | **Expression**   | **Type** | **Returns**               |
 |---------------- | ---------------- | -------- | ------------------------- |